Rainy day activities that won’t wreck your home

 Just because it’s raining outside doesn’t mean your home need to be taken by storm.
 Here are some fun indoor activities to help shake those rainy day blues.

-- Make it a movie day: Sure, excess amounts of screentime aren’t recommended on a regular basis, but once in a while when the weather is a wash, a movie can be a fun, cozy way to spend a little time.
-Cue up some classics and snuggle up with lots of snacks – this is a great time to introduce Baby to some of your old favorites, before he is too used to more advanced special effects.
-And if it’s a movie that keeps Baby’s interest, he won’t even be tempted to get up and make a mess until after the credits roll.
+• Make it a movie day: Sure, excess amounts of screentime aren’t recommended on a regular basis, but once in a while when the weather is a wash, a movie can be a fun, cozy way to spend a little time.
+Cue up some classics and snuggle up with lots of snacks – this is a great time to introduce Baby to some of your old favorites, before they are too used to more advanced special effects.
+And if it’s a movie that keeps Baby’s interest, they won’t even be tempted to get up and make a mess until after the credits roll.

-- Read books: There’s nothing tidier, or better for your toddler’s brain development, than reading lots of books together.
-Let him curl up on your lap and read some of his favorite stories.
+• Read books: There’s nothing tidier, or better for your toddler’s brain development, than reading lots of books together.
+Let them curl up on your lap and read some of their favorite stories.
 (Disclaimer: It’s OK if it’s the same book on repeat.)

-- Make a collage: With toddler-friendly scissors, let Baby help you go on a photo hunt through old magazines to make a collage.
+• Make a collage: With toddler-friendly scissors, let Baby help you go on a photo hunt through old magazines to make a collage.
 You can make multiple collages with themes like the alphabet, animals, or Baby’s choice.
-If Baby hasn’t tried this kind of art project before, it might keep him occupied even after he might be ready to take a break from his usual projects.
+If Baby hasn’t tried this kind of art project before, it might keep them occupied even after they might be ready to take a break from their usual projects.

-- Put together a sensory bin: Load up a plastic container full of fun items to pique Baby’s interest.
+• Put together a sensory bin: Load up a plastic container full of fun items to pique Baby’s interest.
 A sensory bin is a general term to describe a collection of substances or activities that engage as many of a toddler’s senses as possible at once.
 Popular items include pom-poms, plastic animals, and foam letters.
-Baby can dig for “treasure” as he explores the different feelings of the objects in the bin.
-You can also help build his vocabulary by talking to him about what he finds.
+Baby can dig for “treasure” as they explore the different feelings of the objects in the bin.
+You can also help build their vocabulary by talking to them about what they find.

-- Dance the day away: Put on some tunes and get shaking.
-Being cooped up inside can make for a cranky toddler, as he has lots of energy to burn.
-Get those wiggles out by dancing away to his favorite songs with him.
+• Dance the day away: Put on some tunes and get shaking.
+Being cooped up inside can make for a cranky toddler, as they have lots of energy to burn.
+Get those wiggles out by dancing away to their favorite songs with them.
 Maybe you two can even make up a reverse-rain dance to get that sun shining again soon!

 Rainy days can be full of just as many adventures as beautiful outdoor days, as long as you and Baby want them to be!